bastiaanterhorst/site/content/notes/2019-12-06-focus-hacking/index.md

 My current routine.
 {{% /wide-image %}}

 Having a routine may feel limiting, but to me it is actually freeing, since I know I will have time to do all the things that are important to me.
-When when I need to, I can make a concious decision to deviate from the routine: it is not a prison but a foundation.
+When I need to, I can make a concious decision to deviate from the routine: it is not a prison but a foundation.

 I make an effort for all my mornings to follow a [maker schedule](http://www.paulgraham.com/makersschedule.html).
 I block a good chunk of time and try to prevent my calendar from looking like Emmentaler cheese.
 Afternoons I keep open for meetings.
 When I'm in the office my first priority is supporting my people, and on those days meetings do tend to creep into my maker time.
 That is fine.
 My strategy is to vigilantly guard my work-from-home time, and accept occasional interruptions on other days.

 Monday morning I start the week by setting my goals and planning them out.
 Like Covey [says](https://en.wikipedia.org/wiki/The_7_Habits_of_Highly_Effective_People), "schedule your priorities, don't prioritise your schedule".

-## Ruthlessly cut down on communication channels
+## 2. Ruthlessly cut down on communication channels

 The second thing that has helped me a lot is to _ruthlessly_ cut down on communication channels.
 To some it might seem like a great idea to have an incoming email sound a chime, or to feel a buzz on your wrist when you get a text message, but the only thing these notifications do is drag you out of your focus.
 And 99% of the time, for nothing.
 These messages can wait.
 We humans are so easy to distract, and we have the entire tech industry working tirelessly to keep us distracted.
 The only thing we can do is remove the tease.
 Get rid of the distractions.
 Because resisting the urge to respond is _too hard and unrealistic_.